🚨 CRITICAL: File with BIR, NOT the IRS!

 Resorts like The Buccaneer, Westin St. John, and Ritz-Carlton St. Thomas all face the same "shift work" problem.
 Use 45F to fund extended-hours care partnerships that cover non-traditional schedules.
 File Form 8882 with your Form 1120VI to the BIR.

-How a non-EDC hospitality employer can leverage the full 45F benefit.
+How a non-EDC hospitality employer can leverage the expanded 45F benefit.

 | Component | Amount | Notes |